 What about the soft skills that students need for college, career and life?
 In regards to work timeliness, how do we make them college or work ready when work timeliness is required?

-Expectations for behavior, quality of work, or study habits don’t change in a Proficiency Based Grading classroom.
-We still expect students to show up on time, be respectful, keep to timelines, and turn in work that is neat and complete.
-Soft skills are an integral component of every classroom that we that we continue to model, acknowledge and provide incentives or consequences.
+Expectations for behavior, quality of work, or study habits don’t change in a Proficiency-Based Learning classroom.
+We still expect students to show up on time, be respectful, honor teacher timelines, and turn in work that is neat and complete.
+Soft skills are an integral component of every classroom that we continue to model and support through incentives and/or natural consequences.

 What responsibility will the district or school admin take to help inform parents?
 I’m worried referring them to a video, brochure or district website won’t be enough and the first SEP’s are going to be difficult.

 The district is compiling multiple resources into a single website that will be useful for parents, students and teachers.
-Teachers can reach out to their administrators as well as the curriculum department for additional support for questions.
+Teachers can reach out to their administrators as well as the curriculum department or PBL Director Dawn Hauser for additional support.

-School networks can plan together and create parent information nights which can be supported by district office personnel in addition to administrators and teachers.
+School networks should plan together and create parent information nights which can be supported by district office personnel in addition to administrators and teachers.